-Students will be admitted as a Pre-Bachelor of Fine Arts (Pre-BFA) student.
-As a Pre-BFA participant, you will join an exciting community of first-year art and design students with classes and events geared towards preparing you for a successful application to the intended BFA program.
+Students admitted as Pre-Bachelor of Fine Arts (Pre-BFA) students will join an exciting community of first-year art and design students with classes and events geared towards preparing you for a successful application to the intended BFA program.

 As a student accepted into one of the six BFA programs, please be aware of the following: